craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 - [[Arthurian (language)]]
 - [[Golopak (language)]]

-In addition, you have legal identification - whatever that may be - of your membership to your Guild.
-This membership and your earned ability to call upon the full weight of the [[Guilds of Coalition]] could - if used properly - grant you nearly any request you would speak.
+In addition, you have some form of legal identification of your membership to your Guild.
+Your earned ability to call upon the full weight of the [[Guilds of Coalition]] could - if used properly - grant you nearly any request you would speak.
+Choose one of the following;
 - [[Guild of Adventurers]]
 	- The Guild of Adventurers is a barely-functionally organized enforcement organization that specializes in disrupting major international or interplanar threats *and* the lives of everyday people through the use of wanton destruction, chaos, and greed.
 	- Members of the Guild of Adventures are most often employed as mercenaries, guarding caravans or people as they moved around the world.